Meditations

 Impermanence

-Accepting the temporary nature of all things and finding peace in life's constant change.
+Accepting the temporary nature of all things.

 Rational Thinking